 The Electronic Money Regulations apply section 169 of the Act which requires the FCA to publish a statement of policy on the conduct of certain interviews in response to requests from overseas regulators.
-For the purposes of the Electronic Money Regulations
+For the purposes of the Electronic Money Regulations the FCA will follow the procedures described in DEPP 7.

-Cross-Border Payments in Euro Regulations 2010
+Cross-Border Payments in Euro Regulations 2010 19.118

 The Cross-Border Payments in Euro Regulations lay down rules on cross-border payments in euros, to ensure that compliance with the EU Cross-Border Regulation is guaranteed by effective, proportionate and dissuasive sanctions.
-The main aim of the EUCross-Border Regulation is to ensure that the charges for cross-border payments in euro are equal to the charges for identical national payments in euro within a Member State.
+The main aim of the EU Cross-Border Regulation is to ensure that the charges for cross-border payments in euro are equal to the charges for identical national payments in euro within a Member State.
 The Cross-Border Payments in Euro Regulations give the FCA investigation and sanctioning powers in relation to breaches of the EU Cross-Border Regulation, including: